Back

 • Applicants must be a nonprofit organization, public agency, or educational institution

-• Project must be on public land or land owned by a nonprofit in the Delaware Valley
+• Project must be on public land, land owned by a nonprofit, or land owned by an education institution in the Delaware Valley (see map on page 7).

-• Applicants must have ability to maintain the planting area for a minimum of three years
+• Applicants must have the ability to maintain the planting area for a minimum of three years

 Evaluation Criteria

-Applicants will be ranked and awarded based on the following criteria:
+Applications will be ranked and awarded based on the following:

 • Eligibility of the applicant

-• How well the project meets the goals of the Plant Grants Program
+• How well the project meets the goals of the program

 • Audience served (with underserved populations taking priority)